-The management of BCBSLA proposes that the total consideration for all eligible members as a group be determined by a methodology in which the member months attributable to existing eligible members be divided by the number of member months of all members since BCBSLA's corporate formation in 1975^{iv}.
-The methodology would therefore determine a value for each member month; the consideration that any particular eligible member would receive would fluctuate based on the specific member months attributable to that particular eligible member^v.
+The management of BCBSLA proposes that the total consideration for all eligible members as a group be determined by a methodology in which the member months attributable to existing eligible members be divided by the number of member months of all members since BCBSLA's corporate formation in 1975iv.
+The methodology would therefore determine a value for each member month; the consideration that any particular eligible member would receive would be determined in accordance with an opinion obtained by an actuary as required by R.S.
+22:236.3.

-The source of information for total member months are the required annual statutory financial statements of BCBSLA.^{vi}
+The source of information for total member months are the required annual statutory financial statements of BCBSLA.

-The finite range of value for a member month will be dependent upon the final valuation^{vii} of BCBSLA and the total member months of each eligible member.
-The chart below illustrates a range of valuation for BCBSLA and three possible average tenures of eligible members, which is included simply to demonstrate a range of raw dollar amounts that result from the methodology.
-A final determination of member months for each eligible member that is the named policyholder would be based upon the total member months attributable to the named policyholder.
+The finite range of value for a member month will be dependent upon the final valuation vi of BCBSLA's entire enterprise, which includes BCBSLA and all of its subsidiaries, and the total member months of each eligible member.
+It is possible that the final valuation of BCBSLA may be displaced by the purchase price as negotiated in a potential transaction; whether the valuation or the purchase price is utilized may be subject to negotiation with regulators.
+The chart on the following page illustrates a range of valuation for BCBSLA and three possible average tenures of eligible members, which is included simply to demonstrate a range of raw dollar amounts that result from the methodology.

-In the chart on the following page, only for illustrative purposes to demonstrate a hypothetical range of total consideration resulting from the methodology, three variations in the range of total consideration are based upon group policyholders paying an average of 100%, 75%, and 50% of employee-enrollee premiums.^{viii} In addition, the methodology proposed by management does not take into account the member months attributable to self-insured members, which constitutes a majority of BCBSLA's members and member months, and is a significant contributor to the value of BCBSLA^{ix}; not including self-insured member months in the methodology inflates the value that is attributable to eligible members to their benefit.
+In the chart on the following page, only for illustrative purposes to demonstrate a hypothetical range of total consideration resulting from the methodology, three variations in the range of total consideration are based upon group policyholders paying an average of 100%, 75%, and 50% of employee-enrollee premiums.
+VII addition, the methodology proposed by management does not take into account the member months attributable to self-insured members, which constitutes a majority of BCBSLA's members and member months, and is a significant contributor to the value of BCBSLA VIII; not including self-insured member months in the methodology inflates the value that is attributable to eligible members to their benefit.